Vanguard blocks 'hot money' into bond funds amid Pimco outflows

-BOSTON (Reuters) - Vanguard Group’s global bond chief said Wednesday the company has tightened controls at some of its long-term bond funds to screen out “hot money” amid heavy cash outflows from rival Pacific Investment Management Co.
+BOSTON, Oct 1 (Reuters) - Vanguard Group’s global fixed income chief said Wednesday the company has tightened controls at some of its long-term bond funds to screen out “hot money” amid heavy cash outflows from rival Pacific Investment Management Co.

-Such controls, such as asking investors how long they plan to invest their funds, aim to limit the flow of money moving quickly from one fund to another.

 Outflows from Pimco’s Total Return Bond Fund have accelerated after star bond manager Bill Gross left the company last week to take a job at Janus Capital Group Inc, a much smaller company.